thoughtworks/inSpac/keycloak-plugin/documents/Install-And-Config-Keycloak-Plugin.md

 ### Tips

-#### how to exchanged singpass public key
+#### how to exchanged Singpass public key
-singpass public key exchanged in two ways:
+Singpass public key exchanged in two ways:

-    1. X509 certificate – this can be obtained via email by making a request to SingPass
+    1. X509 certificate – this can be obtained via email by making a request to Singpass
     2. JWKS URL – this is a set of keys containing signing public keys.
 This can be obtained via JWKS URL(https://stg-saml-internet.singpass.gov.sg/mga/sps/oauth/oauth20/jwks/SingPassOP).
 The signing key which should be used for verification will be indicated by KID in the header of JWS message

 #### how to encrypt SP's private key